Introduction

 #> 1 annual_household_income gender Female 4906 11.8 0.350

-estimates, based on the number of observations (occ
+estimates, based on the number of observations (occ).
+It

 flags low reliability estimates and masks them when sample size is too